 I put out my first YouTube video in 2015, gaining a few thousand views and 40 subscribers and failing to capitalise on this early momentum by leaving it for another 6 months before putting up my second video - and a further 6 months before I posted my third...
 Then I started paying attention, and committed myself to a video a week for a year on YouTube, which is how I find myself here; fun ride.

-I have a side-bet with my nephew that I'll get 10,000 subscribers by the end of the year (calendar year, so 13 months on YouTube).
+I had a side-bet with my nephew that I'll get 10,000 subscribers by the end of the year (calendar year, so 13 months on YouTube).
 He was convinced I would, I was convinced I wouldn't; I did.

 This website is an extension of the YouTube channel, and its new-found persona "10minuteworkshop" (a braaaaannndd) and is here simply to organise the links and info; whether it turns into anything else, we'll see.